 Get a good camera.
 You can even use a camera phone provided you have good lighting.
 If you don't have good lighting, consider investing in some lamps.
 Most cameras record best in better lighting.
 Make sure people can see what you want to show them.
 Don't film vertically!

-If you want to invest in a camera, get one that allows you to turn the autofocus off, and can shoot in manual focus mode.
-Autofocus will ruin the video when it fails to focus on correct subject, especially when the intelligence of the software is unpredictable.
+If you want to invest in a camera, get one that can also shoot in manual focus mode.
+Autofocus is convenient but it can ruin the video when it fails to focus on correct subject.

 6. Create useful content

 Video content can be split into several categories such as educational, entertaining, inspiring and many others.

 If you want to create education content, you must have something to teach.
 There are lots of people looking to learn to create art on Youtube.
 If you have educational videos, that's what they will look for.
 Tutorials are also ever green so people will continue to look for them into the future as compared to art products which have a time span.

 Create a variety of videos and see what works for you.
 The more videos you have, the more useful the data points or statistics, and you can use that to brainstorm for more types of videos to make.
 You can have instructional videos, product reviews, critics, challenges, show your workspace, tools, interview other artists and more.
 If you only produce the same types of video, people may get bored.

 I found out over the years that videos of art Youtubers talking about how they make money online is getting more popular.
 But please don't make such videos when you're starting out because it will only make you pretentious, just like the 25 year-old-life gurus giving advice on how you can manage your life.

 The best videos are those that can connect with your audience on a personal level.
 If you talk about your struggles as an art beginners, other art beginners can relate to you.